 Certification: Advanced Open Water Diver

-Cost includes text, educational material, lecture, DVD viewing, one confined water two open water dives, and scuba park admission.
+Cost includes text, educational material, lecture, DVD viewing, one confined water, two open water dives and certification submission fee.
+Mask rental and sanitation fees may apply.

 The Self-Reliant Diver specialty course familiarizes divers with the skills & knowledge of diving in a team while remaining self-sufficient.
 The intent is to allow students to manage risk by adopting a self-sufficient mentality.
 The course is an introduction to diving within recreational limits with a greater degree of redundancy and extended knowledge of dive planning and risk management.